Frequently Asked Questions

 One way for parents to assess the improvement of their child is by reviewing the grade level content expectations.
 A child should know at the end of the school year all of the skills listed in that book in the grade level just completed.
 Parents can also use report cards as a means of reviewing the improvement of the child.
 Other reports such as the Parent Report from the national norm-referenced test (the Iowa Test of Basic Skills) and the A+ Tutorial Software results can provide parents with the information needed to see the improvement that a child has made.

 12. How does your method of instruction address the variety of learning styles?

 In the middle school, the school departmentalizes the instruction.
 The students have four different teachers that are highly qualified in the content that they are teaching.
 The students change classes and have more specialized instruction.
-The middle school curriculum revolves around Paragon and Paragon World Literature for the Humanities block.
 In Mathematics, the children are working towards the understanding of Algebra.
 This is a pre-requisite of most high schools before entering into the 9th grade.
 In Science, the students do more hands on lab instruction and have science experiments that they must complete with an integration of technology (some schools dissect animals online!).
 In the ELA block, students read novels and use more of a literacy circle approach to instruction.
 Some of our schools have adopted the writing program My Access to fulfill their writing requirements as well.
 Electives are offered based upon the school.

 Technology is used in the classroom throughout the day.
-Students view the Paragon Images during Paragon time; some use the computer to type up a story that they have written, while others use the Internet to do research.
+Students use the computer to type up a story that they have written, while others use the Internet to do research.
 Depending on the amount of time spent on the A+ tutorial software, children average about 30 minutes a day using the computers in the classroom.
 Some teachers also have the children use the computers to learn to type or to use different math software that the school has purchased.